-Time on page is an important metric to measure how engaged your visitors are with your content.
+Time on page is an important website metrics to measure how engaged your visitors are with your content.

-For example, it makes sense to exclude the duration when visitors are not interacting with the page time on the page.
-Use tracking tools such as Google Search Console (GSC) to find how users spent quality time on your website.
-You can find out whether they played the embedded video or skipped it, what pictures or information they clicked on, and so on.
+For example, it makes sense to exclude the average session duration when visitors are not interacting with the page time on the page.
+Use tracking tools such as Google Search Console (GSC) to find out visit duration, session length and how they spent quality time on your website.
+You can find out whether they played the embedded video or skipped it, what pictures or information they clicked on, and other user interaction.
 Additionally, this metric will return when the user opens your web page and doesn’t do anything.

 Is Dwell Time a good Metric?

 Absolutely.
-It’s a good metric to show marketers if their web pages capture the users’ attention and needs.
+It’s a good metric to show marketers if their web pages capture the user engagement rate.
 It can tell you what to include on web pages and what to exclude.
-For example, you have a blog on your website called “Content Pillars for Social Media” that gets a high-click through rate but low dwell time.
+For example, you have a blog on your website called “Content Pillars for Social Media” that gets a high-click through rate but low page dwell time.